iSach/seam-carving-c/README.md

 It is a C implementation of a seam carving algorithm, with dynamic programming.

+The goal is to resize images smartly to avoid squeezing the important parts of the image.
+We do that by detecting the important parts of the image, and only deleting the others.

 The brute-force search method requires an exponential execution time.
 By using programming, it is reduced to a linear execution time.